 The time limit for bringing this type of lawsuit in Nevada is three (3) years.
 Often, these matters settle through negotiations.

-In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about ruining a prospective business deal in Nevada, including legal definitions, standards of proof, and statutes of limitations.
+In this article, our Nevada personal injury attorneys answer frequently-asked questions about ruining a prospective business deal in Nevada, including legal definitions, standards of proof, and statutes of limitations.
 Click on a topic to jump to that section:

-- 1. What is “intentional interference with prospective economic advantage” in Las Vegas, NV?
+- 1. What is “intentional interference with prospective economic advantage” in Nevada?

 - 2. What money can I get if I sue?